kshetline/by-request/README.md

   trackRedirects?: boolean; // follow-redirects
 }
 ```
-For the options marked "follow-redirects", set the [follow-redirects documentation](https://github.com/follow-redirects/follow-redirects/blob/master/README.md).
+For the options marked "follow-redirects", see the [follow-redirects documentation](https://github.com/follow-redirects/follow-redirects/blob/master/README.md).

 The other options are as follows:

 * `dontDecompress`: For use with `requestBinary()` and `requestFile()`, set to `true` to prevent automatic decompression of `gzip`, `deflate`, or `br` data.
-* `dontEndStream`: For use with `requestFile`, this prevents `stream.end()` from automatically being called when `requestFile` terminates.
+* `dontEndStream`: For use with `requestFile()`, this prevents `stream.end()` from automatically being called when `requestFile()` terminates.
 This option applies to either a stream passed in as an argument (in lieu of a file path), or to the internally-created file output stream.
 If you choose not to end the internally-created stream automatically, you should also use the `responseInfo` callback so that you can access that stream to end it later.
 Errors will always end any internally-created stream.
-* `forceEncoding`: For use with `requestText`, setting this to `true` causes the `encoding` argument passed into the function to override any encoding specified by the retrieved data itself.
+* `forceEncoding`: For use with `requestText()`, setting this to `true` causes the `encoding` argument passed into the function to override any encoding specified by the retrieved data itself.
-* `ignoreBom`: By default `requestJson` and `requestText` look to see if a UTF-8, -16, or -32 BOM [(Byte Order Mark)](https://en.wikipedia.org/wiki/Byte_order_mark) is present as one way of determining content character encoding.
+* `ignoreBom`: By default `requestJson()` and `requestText()` look to see if a UTF-8, -16, or -32 BOM [(Byte Order Mark)](https://en.wikipedia.org/wiki/Byte_order_mark) is present as one way of determining content character encoding.
 Setting `ignoreBom` to `true` allows the BOM to be ignored.
-* `keepBom`: If a BOM is detected by `requestJson` or `requestText`, it is normally deleted.
+* `keepBom`: If a BOM is detected by `requestJson()` or `requestText()`, it is normally deleted.
 Set `keepBom` to `true` to preserve the BOM.
-* `progress`: As seen in the `requestFile` example at the beginning of this document, this is an optional callback that provides feedback during the retrieval of large resources, returning the number of bytes read at a particular point in time, and, if known (otherwise `undefined`), the total number of bytes expected.
+* `progress`: As seen in the `requestFile()` example at the beginning of this document, this is an optional callback that provides feedback during the retrieval of large resources, returning the number of bytes read at a particular point in time, and, if known (otherwise `undefined`), the total number of bytes expected.
 * `responseInfo`: This optional callback provides meta-information about the resource which has been retrieved and the retrieval process.
 The data provided looks like this:
 ```
 interface ResponseInfo {